EH-Collaborative-Network/A.N.T./opencall.markdown

 ---
 layout: page
-title: About
+title: Open Call
-permalink: /about/
+permalink: /opencall/
 ---

-This is the about page
+This is the open call page

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /